-Work Package May 2019 Forecast June 2019 Forecast Construction Completion Construction Completion Date Date 1253 - Union Square/Market Street Station 1/01/2020 11/27/2019 1254 - Chinatown Station 11/27/2019 11/27/2019 1255 - Yerba Buena/Moscone Station 11/27/2019 11/27/2019 1256 - Surface, Track, and Systems 11/27/2019 11/27/2019
+Work Package September 2019 Forecast October 2019 Forecast Construction Completion Construction Completion Date Date 1253 - Union Square/Market Street Station 06/30/2020 07/23/2020 1254 - Chinatown Station 06/30/2020 07/23/2020 1255 - Yerba Buena/Moscone Station 06/30/2020 07/23/2020 1256 - Surface, Track, and Systems 06/30/2020 07/23/2020

-Source: SFMTA Monthly Progress Reports for May 2019 and June 2019
+Source: SFMTA Monthly Progress Reports for September 2019 and October 2019

 Union Square/Market Street Station (UMS): Concrete pours for interior wall and slabs continued throughout the station.
 The contractor continued installing corridor ductwork, fire dampers, and mechanical dampers at the intermediate strut level.
-The installation of the glass enclosure around the elevators at the platform station has begun.
+The installation of the glass enclosure around the elevators at the platform station continued.
 The installation of Mechanical, Electrical, and Plumbing (M/E/P) and fire protection components continued throughout the station.
-The installation of emergency fans and sound attenuators at the north concourse was completed.
 The contractor continued installing the unistrut for ceiling panels, overhead conduits, and Light Emitting Diode (LED) artwork at the south concourse.
+The installation of the rustic terrazzo sidewalk on the corner of Geary and Stockton continued.
+The waterproofing and installation of precast architectural concrete elements for USG terrace level is underway.

-Chinatown Station (CTS): The construction of the platform deck began at the cross-cut cavern.
-The installation of M/E/P and fire protection components continued throughout the station.
+Chinatown Station (CTS): The installation of M/E/P and fire protection components continued throughout the station.
 The shotcrete for slurry walls, the drain mat, and waterproofing of the intermediate, lower, and upper mezzanines at the Headhouse continued.
-The installation of escalators No. 1 and 2 at the north platform cavern continued.
+The installation of escalators Nos.
+1 and 2 at the north platform cavern continued.
+The electrical switchgear installation continued at the Headhouse platform level.
+The Concrete Masonry Unit (CMU) wall installation at the Headhouse platform and mezzanine levels continued.
 The street work, monitoring, and surveying activities are ongoing.
-The application of vermiculite and installation of Glass Fiber Reinforced Concrete (GFRC) panels at the north and south platform caverns continued.
+The emergency ventilation fan installation at the Headhouse continued.

-Yerba Buena/Moscone Station (YBM): The contractor continued installing crystallized glass at the station concourse level.
+Yerba Buena/Moscone Station (YBM): The contractor continued installing glass railing at openings at the station concourse level.
 The installation of M/E/P components, interior walls, stairs, and elevators continued throughout the station.
-Installation of escalators No. 3 and 4 continued.
+Installation of escalators Nos.
+3 and 4 and elevator Nos.
+1 and 2 continued.
+The installation of the Headhouse roof has begun.
 The construction of the Headhouse vent shaft is underway.
 The contractor continued installing sound attenuator pads in the station mezzanine level.
-SFMTA continued managing the ongoing water intrusion into the YBM structure to avoid further delays to construction of the station.
+The installation of the terrazzo flooring in the station platform has begun.
+The installation of metal wall panels in the station level continued.
+The placement of sidewalk on 4th Street continued.

 Surface, Track, and Systems (STS): The traction power conduit and other electrical conduit installation inside the tunnel continued.
-The tunnel lighting installation continued.
+The track installation inside the tunnel was completed.
+The tunnel lighting installation is ongoing.
 Installation of walkways, track, and plinth construction inside the tunnel continued.
-The track installation and the street pavement work at 4th Street and Bryant Street were completed.
+The track installation at 4th Street continued.
+The platform construction and pavement renovation at 4th Street and Brannan continued.
 SFMTA is still awaiting an Encroachment Permit from the California Department of Transportation (Caltrans) for work at the Interstate 80 off-ramp at Bryant Street.
 However, Caltrans agreed to provide a permit for the rail work separate from the minor striping work that is awaiting environmental clearance.